SD › Tahiti › Taoahere Beach House Review

 - Activities: Free rental of bicycles and kayaks.
-Also available: paddleboards, jet-skis and snorkelling gear.
+Also available: paddleboards, jet-skis, and snorkeling gear.

 Taoahere Beach House – Food and Drink

-- Restaurant & Bar: The Snack Bar has odd opening hours: Tuesday to Saturday for lunch, and also Friday and Saturday for dinner.
-The inviting menu includes fresh salads, tasty burgers, plenty of desserts, and traditional food, such as Raw Fish with Coconut Milk.
+- Restaurant & Bar: The Snack Bar has odd opening hours: Tuesday to Saturday for lunch, and Friday and Saturday for dinner.
+The inviting menu includes fresh salads, tasty burgers, plenty of desserts, and traditional food such as raw fish with coconut milk.